Activity: The Polar Pen

-As a result of the crowd-funding campaign, Andrew had to disclose a lot of the details of his invention and to share images and design drawings of the pen to get people interested in investing in his product.
+As a result of the crowdfunding campaign, Andrew had to disclose a lot of the details of his invention and share images and design drawings of the pen to get people interested in investing in his product.

-Like a lot of inventors who have to raise money through avenues like crowdfunding, Andrew found himself in a no-win situation.
+Like a lot of inventors who have to raise money through avenues such as crowdfunding, Andrew found himself in a no-win situation.
 If he disclosed too little, he risked a lack of interest from prospective investors; however, if he disclosed too much, he risked becoming vulnerable to copycats.

 While Andrew ultimately filed for industrial design protection, he first filed for a patent instead.
-He himself wonders whether he should have opted first for industrial design protection given his particular circumstances and its different advantages.
+He wonders whether he should have opted first for industrial design protection, given his particular circumstances and its different advantages.

 Also, he might have considered registering his trademarks prior to starting his Kickstarter campaign.
 A registered trademark might have given him greater capacity to enforce his trademark against the sale of counterfeit pens, at least in countries in which he would have registered his rights.
 Also, without registration, he would have no rights at all in countries that don’t recognize unregistered trademark rights.